Skip to content

 Info

-Magic commands in Hybrid Groups are conceptually similar to custom slash commands in Claude Code.
+Magic commands in Hybrid Groups are similar to custom slash commands in Claude Code.